 What sets us apart from the competition is that we don’t resell pre-existing packages, we package them ourselves.
 That means we book each hotel individually to meet our guest’s preferences.
 Of course this is more labour intensive, but in the end we are able to get the customer a better price with more attention to detail.
 At last count, we have had over 30 guests who have come back on at least four different tours.
 I still guide the occasional group trip.
 It gets me out of the office and into nature.
 It also gets me closer to the customer to find out what they really thought of the package and how we can make them better.

-I invite you to read our upcoming blog submissions, to “like” us on Facebook and follow us as a company on Twitter (@canadarailca) or following my own personal Twitter (@martflan) as I travel throughout Canada and show off the love I have for my country.
+I invite you to read our upcoming blog submissions, to “like” us on Facebook and follow us as a company on Twitter (@canadarailca) or Instagram (@canadarailca) or following my own personal Twitter (@martflan) as I travel throughout Canada and show off the love I have for my country.